M737557/GDPR-AVG-Register/README.md

 release8-c.zip contains working mysql database, release8 db from 2days a go was not working.

-release8-d updated safeguards minimal of 8 occurrences.
+release8-d updated safeguards minimal of 8 occurrences, technical or organizational measuresments

 fix for mysql error, emtpy processing a. titles, dependency for printing dpias..